-The Company has two subsidiaries, My Size Israel 2014 Ltd. and Topspin Medical (Israel) Ltd., both of which are incorporated in Israel.
+The Company has three subsidiaries, My Size Israel 2014 Ltd. and Topspin Medical (Israel) Ltd., both of which are incorporated in Israel and My Size LLC which was incorporated in Russian Federation.
 References to the Company include the subsidiaries unless the context indicates otherwise.

 b.
-During the three month period ended March 31, 2020, the Company has incurred significant losses and negative cash flows from operations and has an accumulated deficit of \$29,973.
+During the six month period ended June 30, 2020, the Company has incurred significant losses and negative cash flows from operations and has an accumulated deficit of \$31,277.
 The Company has financed its operations mainly through fundraising from various investors.

-See Note 7 for a subsequent event, which resulted in additional cash proceeds to the Company in an amount of approximately \$4,300.
 The Company's management expects that the Company will continue to generate losses and negative cash flows from operations for the foreseeable future.
-Based on the projected cash flows and cash balances as of March 31, 2020, management is of the opinion that there is substantial doubt about the Company's ability to continue as a going concern.
+Based on the projected cash flows and cash balances as of June 30, 2020, management is of the opinion that its existing cash will be sufficient to fund operations until the end of the second quarter of 2021.
+As a result, there is substantial doubt about the Company's ability to continue as a going concern.